jubetz/cldemo-netq2/README.md

 ### Docker Swarm + Routing on the Host Demo
-The second demo relies on [Cumulus Host Pack](https://cumulusnetworks.com/products/host-pack/) to install Quagga and NetQ on each server.
+The second demo relies on [Cumulus Host Pack](https://cumulusnetworks.com/products/host-pack/) to install FRR and NetQ on each server.
 The servers speak eBGP unnumbered to the local top of rack switches.

 If any existing demos have already been provisioned, the lab must be rebuilt.
 On your VM host run
 `vagrant destroy -f leaf01 leaf02 leaf03 leaf04 spine01 spine02 server01 server02 server03 server04`